Disinfectants, detergents, and other cleaning products could be damaging your child’s microbiome, making them more likely to be overweight.

 Now, a new Canadian study shows that our household cleaners could actually be causing our kids to become overweight.

 In the study, researchers looked at the gut flora of 757 infants at age 3-4 months, as well as their weight at ages 1 and 3 years.
 They also noted the children’s exposure to disinfectants, detergents, and eco-friendly products used in the home.

 Children growing up in families where household cleaning agents were used frequently had higher levels of Lachnospiraceae – a microbial pattern also commonly found in children with eczema or diabetes.

-The researchers are now trying to elucidate the mechanisms behind the use of household disinfectants, altered gut compositions and resulting overweight risks.
-These findings have illustrated the importance of minimising use of chemical cleaning products.
-Instead, try opting for natural alternatives – think apple cider vinegar, bicarbonate soda and other home-made recipes.
+The researchers are now trying to elucidate the mechanisms behind the use of household disinfectants, altered gut compositions, and resulting overweight risks.
+These findings have illustrated the importance of minimising the use of chemical cleaning products.
+Instead, try opting for natural alternatives – think apple cider vinegar, bicarbonate soda, and other homemade recipes.
 It’s clear: we must pay attention to the familial environment we create, the health of our offspring depends on it.